U.S. Postal Service watchdog to probe service woes as worries rise about mail ballots

 Republican President Donald Trump said Thursday that he opposes additional funding to make mail voting easier.
 Trump, who is trailing Democratic rival Joe Biden in opinion polls, has said without evidence that widespread mail voting could lead to fraud.
 However, public records show he has requested mail ballots for himself and his wife Melania before Florida's Tuesday primary election.

 Evidence has shown that mail voting is as secure as any other method.
 Biden and other Democrats say Trump is trying to interfere with the election.
 Former Democratic President Barack Obama said he was worried that Trump was trying to "kneecap" the Postal Service.
-The issue has taken on added urgency in recent weeks, as cost-cutting measures put in place by DeJoy have led to widespread mail delays.
+The issue has taken on added urgency in recent weeks as cost-cutting measures put in place by DeJoy have led to widespread mail delays.
+The measures have included removal of letter collection boxes in some states.

 Democratic congressional leaders and committee leaders sent a letter to Dejoy on Friday demanding an explanation for changes he is making at postal facilities.
 Arizona Secretary of State Katie Hobbs, a Democrat, said on Friday that the changes could violate state laws against election tampering.
 She called for a criminal investigation.